jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Let's say you work locally and on production only and have worked out things locally.
 The you only need to setup wordpress_sites.yml for provisioning your remote server - setting up remote server documention `here
 <https://roots.io/trellis/docs/remote-server-setup/>`_
-.
-This file is located under trellis/group_vars/production.
+.This file is located under trellis/group_vars/production.
 In this file you need to change the following:

 * name of site
 * site_hosts